LizethLino/lwl-IT265-002/docs/game-treatment.md

 Write a step-by-step walkthrough of a core gameplay scenario.
 Explain what the player does, the challenges faced, and how the game responds.
 -->
+The player begins the turn in the starting tile and moves forward to a chosen tile.
+Depending on the tile type, if your character has a matching tile type, that character will attain a speed buff while they remain on that tile.

 ---